Gonçalo Ramos: Style of play

-Nicknamed "O Feiticeiro" ("The Wizard") and "O Pistoleiro" ("The Gunman"), Ramos is known for his versatility, being capable of playing in several offensive positions, such as a striker, or second striker.
-Ramos usually drops deep, to help his team build their attacking play by bring his teammates into play, and create chances for other players.
+Ramos is capable of playing in several offensive positions, such as a striker, or second striker.
+He usually drops deep to help his team build their attacking play by bringing his teammates into play and creating chances for other players.
 Due to his awareness and willingness to follow instructions, he understands how to rotate positions in ways in which to benefit the ball-holder with his movement, short or long passes.
 When he is offering short, he aims to be positive in his control of the ball, he attempts to open his body up each time, with either foot, being able to hold up the ball and act as his team focal point in attack.

-During his second season at Benfica, under Roger Schmidt, Ramos has been deployed as a striker in a 4–2–3–1 formation.
+During his second season at Benfica, under Roger Schmidt, Ramos was used as a striker in a 4–2–3–1 formation.
 His ability to attack space and create further space both inside and outside the penalty area with his movement is what made the move to the centre a more natural progression.
 Ramos is good at picking up positions between the opposition's defenders and then exploiting space behind the defensive line.
 He presses with intent and is not afraid to put himself about against the opposition.
 Ramos usually links up with the midfield and makes proactive movements which always can put a striker in a goal-scoring position more often rather than standing around and waiting for the service, similar to Karim Benzema.

 Personal life

-Ramos' father, Manuel Ramos, originally from Amareleja, in Alentejo Region, is also a former Portugal youth international who represented Farense among other Portuguese clubs.
+Ramos' father, Manuel Ramos, originally from Amareleja, Beja District, is also a former Portugal youth international who represented Farense among other Portuguese clubs.